tophefo/IpCamera/README.md

 # <bindingName> Binding

-This binding allows you to use an IP cameras in Openhab 2.
-If the brand of camera does not have a full API then the camera will only fetch a picture/stream and will not have any support for alarms, or any of the other cool features that the binding has implemented.
-Each brand that does have an API will have different features, as each API is different and hence the support in this binding will also differ.
+This binding allows you to use IP cameras in Openhab 2.
+If the brand of camera does not have a full API then the camera will only fetch a picture/stream and will not have any support for alarms, or any of the other advanced features that the binding has implemented.
+Each brand that does have an API will have different features, as each brands API is different and hence the support in this binding will differ between brands.
 Choose your camera wisely by looking at what the APIs allow you to do or ask in the forum what cameras can perform the task you are after.

 In Alphabetical order the brands that are known to have an API are: